apache/doris-website/versioned_docs/version-2.0/get-starting/quick-start/quick-start.md

 Download the [portable MySQL client](https://dev.mysql.com/downloads/mysql/) to connect to Doris FE.

 Unpack the client, find the `mysql` command-line tool in the `bin/` directory.
-Then execute the following command to connect to Doris.
+Then execute the following command to connect to Apache Doris.

 ```Bash
 mysql -uroot -P9030 -h127.0.0.1